xwqian1123/mStrain/README.md

 # Installation
 ### 1. Create a new environment <br/>
-Create a new environment using the conda command<br/>
+Create a new environment using conda <br/>
 ```
 conda create -n py39 python=3.9.16
 ```